-Prerequisite: HS 101 or HS 102 are highly recommended.
+Prerequisite: HS 101 or HS 102.

-BASIC COUNSELING (3.00 Lecture Hrs./Wk.)
+HS 202 BASIC COUNSELING (3.00 Lecture Hrs./Wk.)

 This course introduces basic skills required for establishing an effective professional helping relationship.
 It provides an opportunity to demonstrate a minimum level of facilitative skills.
 Demonstrate competency in responding to client behavior, content, feelings, and meaning through in-class practice.